gmemstr/database-janitor/README.md

   database                   Database to dump

 Options:
-      --host=HOST            Database host
-  -u, --username[=USERNAME]  Database username
+      --host[=HOST]          Database host, defaults to localhost -u, --username[=USERNAME]  Database username
   -p, --password[=PASSWORD]  Database password
-  -t, --trim                 Whether or not to execute trimming -d, --drupal=DRUPAL        Path to a Drupal settings file (ignores -u and -p options) -h, --help                 Display this help message -q, --quiet                Do not output any message -V, --version              Display this application version
+  -t, --trim                 Whether or not to exclude data from dump (trimming) -d, --drupal=DRUPAL        Path to a Drupal settings file (ignores host, username and password flags) -h, --help                 Display this help message -q, --quiet                Do not output any message -V, --version              Display this application version